ESG Topics A-Z

 What's next?

-We expect to drive our Positive Agriculture ambition forward through collaboration with industry-leading partners and aim to expand regenerative agriculture programs, reduce GHG emissions, sustainably source ingredients and improve the livelihoods of our communities.
+We expect to drive our Positive Agriculture ambition forward through collaboration with industry-leading partners and aim to expand regenerative agriculture programs, reduce GHG emissions, sustainably source key ingredients and try to improve the livelihoods of our communities.

 Downloads